David Nuffer

-David Ogden Nuffer (born February 28, 1952) is a Senior United States district judge of the United States District Court for the District of Utah.
+David Ogden Nuffer (born February 28, 1952) is a senior United States district judge of the United States District Court for the District of Utah.

 Biography

 Nuffer was born in 1952 in Portland, Oregon.
 He received a Bachelor of Arts degree, cum laude, from Brigham Young University (BYU) in 1975 and a Juris Doctor, cum laude, from the J. Reuben Clark Law School at (BYU) in 1978.
 He served in private practice from 1978 until 2002.
 He was formerly a United States magistrate judge of the United States District Court for the District of Utah.
 He served in a part-time capacity while remaining a practicing lawyer starting in 1995 and became full-time in 2003, serving until his elevation to District Judge in 2012.
 Since 2001 he has been an adjunct professor at BYU.
-He served as President of the Utah State Bar from 2000 to 2001.
+He served as president of the Utah State Bar from 2000 to 2001.

 Federal judicial service

 On June 29, 2011, President Barack Obama nominated Nuffer to serve as a United States District Judge for the United States District Court for the District of Utah.
-He would replace Judge Dale A. Kimball who took senior status in 2009.
+He would replace Judge Dale A. Kimball, who assumed senior status in 2009.
 The Senate Judiciary Committee held a hearing on his nomination on September 20, 2011 and reported it to the floor on October 13, 2011.
-On March 22, 2012, the Senate voted 96–2 to confirm Nuffer.
+On March 22, 2012, the United States Senate confirmed Nuffer by a 96–2 vote.
 He received his commission on March 23, 2012.
 He served as Chief Judge from 2014 to 2018.
 He assumed senior status on April 2, 2022.